Last month, one of our rental properties looked like this:

 Benefit: Before the renovation, House #4 rented for $1,500 per month.
 We advertised the property for $1,895 after the renovation; we’ve received two applications.

-Update: We found a very highly-qualified tenant who was willing to sign a longer-term lease.
+Update: We found a highly-qualified tenant who was willing to sign a longer-term lease.
 We negotiated a rental rate of $1,795/mo in exchange for the longer lease term.

 Bottom Line: We can reasonably estimate that this $13,648 investment, plus roughly 38 hours of work, increased our rental income by an extra $295 per month.
 That’s an extra $3,450 per year.